xuwuruoshui/springcloud-study/readme.md

 2. log info
 >example:
 `INFO [order-service,a04acb78b43642b0,a04acb78b43642b0,false]`
    1. spring application name
    2. Trace ID,sleuth will generate a ID which named Trace ID and used to identify a request link.
 A request link has only one Trace ID
    3. Span ID,it will get  metadata and can have multiple
    4. Whether to output this information to the zipkin service(or other service) for collection and display
+3. add logback
+>add logback to print correct log info